Symbolic Testing

 Assert((n1 <= res) and (n2 <= res));

-This example is already in the repository (with f instantiated to n1 + n2), and you can run it, starting from the Gillian folder, as follows:
+The above example is already in the repository, with f instantiated to n1 + n2.
+You can run the example, starting from the Gillian folder, as follows:

-Since the assertion in the end does hold, there will be no output from Cosette, meaning that the test has passed.
-If however, you change n1 + n2 to n1 * n2 and re-run the example, you will be faced with the following error message and counter-model:
+Since the assertion in the end does hold, the execution exits successfully.
+If, instead, you change n1 + n2 to n1 * n2 and re-run the example, you will be faced with the following error message and counterexample:

 Semantics of Operators